 Read ingredients and choose quality, oil-based products over water-based solutions, because they will help your skin retain moisture.
 Extremely dry skin may also respond well to petroleum-based products such as Vaseline and Aquaphor, which last longer than crème moisturizers and can keep water from evaporating from your skin.

-“A good moisturizer serves as a barrier, holding moisture in and helping to smooth the skin’s outer layers,” says Dr. Deborah Ohlhausen, U.S. Dermatology Partners of Shoal Creek.
+“A good moisturizer serves as a barrier, holding moisture in and helping to smooth the skin’s outer layers,” says Dr. Deborah Ohlhausen, a board-certified dermatologist at U.S. Dermatology Partners Shoal Creek in Liberty, Missouri.
 “Showering in lukewarm water instead of hot water, bathing for shorter periods of time and using mild soaps and moisturizing immediately afterward can also help skin look and feel smoother and healthier.”

 #2: Drink lots and lots of water.